fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 This article is primarily about the HTML `img` element.
 I might mention CSS background images at some point, but by and large I’m focusing on images as _content_ rather than decoration.

 Similarly I probably won’t mention _icons_ at all – I see them as a separate issue too – and I recommend you use inline SVG for those.

+## Terminology

+### Replaced element

+Lorem.

+### Aspect Ratio

+You get an image’s aspect ratio by dividing its width by its height.

+An image which is 160px wide × 90px tall can be represented as 16:9, or 1.777.

+It’s important to state that aspect ratio is an _intrinsic_ characteristic of an image – i.e. it is “part of the image” – therefore outside of our control as developers.
+We can apply _extrinsic_ settings which change the dimensions of the rendered image on our web page, however its aspect ratio was determined when the image was originally created and cropped.

 ## Assumptions